jedireza/conways-yolo/README.md

-conways-yolo
+Conways YOLO
 ============

-Fun with Conway's Game of Life
+A rendition of Conway's Game of Life using HTML5 canvas.

+Play with the demo here: http://jedireza.github.com/conways-yolo/